Invested in Tanzania

-From the beginning, Rick and Judi have worked to build a responsible business that leaves a positive footprint on Tanzania.
-They’ve become leaders in sustainability, integrating social and environmental best practices into every aspect of the business, giving back to the people and place that host them.
+From the beginning, Rick and Judi worked to build a responsible business that leaves a positive footprint on Tanzania.
+They became leaders in sustainability, integrating social and environmental best practices into every aspect of the business and giving back to the people and places that host them.

-Over twenty-five years later, the name has changed to Focus on Tanzanian Communities (FOTZC) and efforts have expanded to include education, women’s empowerment, healthcare, community development and clean water.
+Over 25 years later, the name has changed to Focus on Tanzanian Communities (FOTZC), and efforts have expanded to include education, women’s empowerment, healthcare, community development, and clean water.
 Learn what FOTZC has accomplished over 25 years and watch the video below.

 FOTZC Initiatives